Odhynn/Naerk/content/Gods/Anhalt.md

 [[Kromlek]], the god of war, pulled on Anhalt's chain to return him to [[Kelzadam]], only to find it unliftable.
 He applied force, but it wouldn't budge an inch.
 The power of his will was so great, that even after death his soul remained motionless in this place.
 The dwarves of Kadrom, impressed by his sacrifice and devotion to duty, buried him in the same spot where he died, and placed upon the grave his broken shield and molten hammer.

 Impressed by Anhalt's fortitude, Kromlek decided to take him on as his assistant.
 He broke the chain and gave him divine power.
 The soul chain rattles when there is danger near the grave, and he undertook to protect and help those in similar need as he had then.
-His feat became known far and wide, and the drow never attacked Northern Darrok again.
+His feat became known far and wide, and the drow never attacked North Darrok again.
 Anhalt is one of the few cases of dwarven gods who were able to gain respect and followers even among other races.